John Davidson (entertainer): Career

 In 1973 and 1974, he starred with Sally Field on the situation comedy The Girl with Something Extra.
 In 1974 he guest-starred on the television series The Streets of San Francisco, in the episode "Mask of Death", portraying a cross-dressing lounge singer who murders his/her fans.
 In the episode, Davidson sings in drag while impersonating such notables as Carol Channing, singing "Diamonds Are a Girl's Best Friend".
 Also in 1974, the singer posed near-nude (with a discreetly placed towel) for the magazine Cosmopolitan.

 In 1977, Davidson was present at the Beverly Hills Supper Club fire in Southgate, Kentucky.
 He was expected to appear onstage as the headline act the evening the fire broke out.
 Davidson helped others escape before fleeing through a back door.
 Davidson's music director, Douglas Herro, was among the 165 victims.
 Davidson was unharmed in the disaster and later participated in a charity concert to raise funds for the families of the victims.

 In the late 1970s, the actor appeared 87 times as a regular guest host on The Tonight Show Starring Johnny Carson.
 In the early 1980s he hosted his own talk show, produced by Westinghouse Broadcasting/Group W, after it canceled The Mike Douglas Show.
 The John Davidson Show aired daily in syndication from 1980 to 1982.
 In 1985, he hosted the NBC daytime game show Time Machine.

 Davidson appeared as a host on real estate promoter Dave Del Dotto’s paid programs during the late 1980s and early 1990s, which were notable for taking place in outdoor, scenic settings (such as Hawaii).
-These "infomercials", as they have come to be called, often appeared on late night television and were a staple for years on many cable channels till the FCC filed a complaint against Del Dotto in 1995, alleging that he had "made false and unsubstantiated representations" in his programs.
+These "infomercials", as they have come to be called, often appeared on late night television and were a staple for years on many cable channels until the Federal Trade Commission filed a complaint against Del Dotto in 1995, alleging that he had "made false and unsubstantiated representations" in his programs.

 Davidson hosted a revival of Hollywood Squares which ran from 1986 to 1989.
 He also hosted 170 episodes of a revival of The $100,000 Pyramid in 1991.
-He also appeared as a featured guest on The Carpenters' television specials Space Encounters (1977) and Music!
+He also appeared as a featured guest on The Carpenters' television specials Space Encounters (1978) and Music!
 Music!
 Music!
 (1980).
 Following his run on Hollywood Squares, he was one of six people who auditioned to host the CBS daytime version of Wheel of Fortune (in the end, Bob Goen was hired).